PostHog/posthog.com/contents/product-engineers/dogfooding.md

 ![Tim dogfooding](https://res.cloudinary.com/dmukukwp6/image/upload/cofounder_ec648e21d3.png)

-For feedback is critical to the dogfooding process and to make people comfortable with giving feedback, you need trust.
+Feedback is critical to the dogfooding process and to make people comfortable with giving feedback, you need trust.
 Your team must trust each other to give and [receive feedback](/handbook/people/feedback).
 Assume positive intent, acknowledge it, and do with it what you want.
 This might be uncomfortable, but dogfooding doesn't work without it.

 ### 2. Implement dogfooding into product development